OSSpk/Awesome-Python-Games/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](#)

 Learn Python by developing fun to play games like Pong and Asteroids.
+There are some basic games as well as some advanced ones which demonstrate the concepts of Classes in Python along with the Physics logic required to make such games.
 These games were made as assignments during the course "[Interactive Programming in Python by Rice University - Part 1 & 2](https://www.coursera.org/learn/interactive-python-1)."
 These games are shared for learning purposes since it always feels awesome to make a game using any programming language :)

-The games are in increasing order of complexity hence making the last one named 'Asteroids' a really cool game to look at.
+The games are intuitively in increasing order of complexity hence making the last one named 'Asteroids' a really cool game to look at.

 ## 1- Rock-Paper-Scissors
 <p align="center">